Entire contents of this Web site (except as noted) Copyright © RichardsPens.com

 |VAC-FIL||1 (also Vac-Fil, Vac-Fill) A shortened version of Vacuum-Fil.
 See Vacuum-Fil.
 2 A series of pens manufactured by Parker for Sears, Roebuck & Company and sold under the Diamond Medal brand.
 See also Diamond Medal.|

 Collectors’ nickname for a Parker Vacumatic model from the 1940s, made with the longitudinally striated celluloid pattern created for the Striped Duofold.
+These pens, identical to the Striped Duofold except for the furniture, the imprint, and the nib styling, were not catalogued and are today uncommon.
 Shown here are a Striped Duofold (upper) and a Vacufold (lower).
 See also Vacumatic.
 Read a profile of the Striped Duofold, with mention of the Vacufold, here.

 A series of pens made by Parker from 1933 to 1948.
 The name is frequently shortened colloquially to “Vac” The salient feature of the Vacumatic is its compact pump filler, designed by Professor Arthur O. Dahlberg, an instructor at the University of Wisconsin, and perfected by Parker engineers.
 Shown here are mid-1930s and post-World War II models.
 View a description and filling instructions here.
 Read a profile of the Vacumatic here and a discsussion of the anatomy of a Vacumatic pen here.
 See also Golden Web, Imperial (definition 2), Lockdown, Speedline.